Ernest Cook Trust

 The Ernest Cook Trust is a large educational charity in England.
-It was founded in 1952 by the philanthropist Ernest Cook, the grandson of Thomas Cook.
+It was founded in 1952 by the philanthropist Ernest Cook, the grandson of travel pioneer Thomas Cook.
 Each year the Trustees distribute more than £1.25m in educational grants to benefit children and young people, notably to schools for improving their outdoor education and play areas.

 About

 Rooted in the conservation and management of the countryside, the Trust also actively encourages children and young people to learn from the land through hands-on educational opportunities on its estates and by offering grants.

 Estates

 The Trust currently owns and manages 22000 acre of landed estates across five counties in southern England.

 The trust owns 21500 acre of land and is responsible for the following estates: